Bloomberg's top editor calls client data policy 'inexcusable'

 Bloomberg has more than 315,000 terminal subscribers globally, with each Bloomberg terminal costing more than $20,000 a year.
 Last year it posted revenue of $7.9 billion.

-(Reporting by Jennifer Saba, Lauren Tara LaCapra and Daniel Trotta in New York, Sumio Ito in Tokyo, Anne Marie Roantree in Hong Kong and Tom Bergin in London.; Writing by Frank McGurty; Editing by Ciro Scotti, Leslie Gevirtz and Tom Pfeiffer)
+(Reporting By Jennifer Saba, Lauren Tara LaCapra and Daniel Trotta; Writing by Frank McGurty; Editing by Ciro Scotti and Leslie Gevirtz)